About Commercial Water Damage

 Leaky foundations let more water in over time while they are compromised, and can cause more damage to stock and other valuables inside the commercial structure.
 Overall, insurance may cover these fixes, but it’s important to consult your policy and whether it covers natural disasters.

-Heating, ventilation and air conditioning (HVAC) systems control the quality and temperature of air inside buildings, and most units have them.
+Heating, ventilation and air conditioning (HVAC) systems control the quality and temperature of the air inside buildings, and most units have them.
 HVAC systems can accumulate condensation normally, and wear down over time as a result of normal use.

 Leaks can drip down into the structures below or seep into the structures around these units.
-If water in HVAC units pools and sits for long, it can also provide a favorable environment for mold growth.
+If the water in HVAC units pools and sits for long, it can also provide a favorable environment for mold growth.